devleaks/storyrevealerjs/README.md

 Most graphs are animated but not interactive.

+Storyrevealer uses 2 graphic packages

+1. [Chart.js](http://tobiasahlin.com/blog/chartjs-charts-to-get-you-started/), which uses the HTML Canvas,
+2. [Chartist](https://gionkunz.github.io/chartist-js/), which uses SVG, very much like [C3](http://c3js.org) and D3 which could also be viable alternatives.

 There are two methods to create graphs.

-The first method uses the content-type `barchart`, `linechart`, and `piechart` to create standard bar, line and pie chart respectively.
+The first method uses the content-type `barchart` (respectively `barchartist`), `linechart` (resp. `linechartist`), and `piechart` (resp. `piechartist`) to create standard bar, line and pie chart respectively.
 Data need to presented in a standard way.
 No option can be changed.

 These types of graphs are suitable for simple graphs.

-The second method uses the content-type « chart ».
+The second method uses the content-type « chart » (respectively « chartist »).
 Data need to be presented in the the way the graphing package expects it.

 This method allow to display any type of graph that the graphing package can display.